-- Post signs regarding applicable ORV regulations at ORV access ramps, beach routes, and soundside areas. - Notify the public of species management closures and beach access status through weekly resource and beach access reports, press releases, email updates, and postings at the Seashore visitor centers and other NPS visitor facilities and on the Seashore website. - Provide education and outreach materials regarding protected species (including seabeach amaranth) and measures taken by the Seashore to protect nesting birds and sea turtles at Seashore visitor centers and other NPS visitor facilities, on ORV access ramp bulletin boards, in the Seashore newspaper, and on the Seashore website.
-These materials include regulations regarding trash disposal, wildlife feeding, fireworks, and pets, and the impacts of such activities on sensitive Seashore species. - Provide education and outreach materials regarding visitor safety at Seashore's visitor centers and other NPS visitor facilities, on ORV access ramp bulletin boards, in the Seashore newspaper, and on the Seashore website. - Provide education and outreach materials regarding ORV-driving requirements at Seashore visitor centers and other NPS visitor facilities, on ORV access ramp bulletin boards, in the Seashore newspaper, and on the Seashore website. - Solicit input from interested parties regarding how to convey information about the species management program. - Conduct educational programs during the bird and sea turtle hatching season, such as having public school students participate in post-hatching sea turtle nest examinations in order to learn about sea turtles. - Publish annual protected species reports on the Seashore website regarding the previous breeding season.
+1 2 3 public.
+The Frisco pier was closed for public safety reasons, due to deteriorating conditions.
+However, it is the intent of NPS that the pier will be reopened for public use and NPS is working with the owner/operator to develop a viable solution for renovating the pier so it can be reopened.
+4 Education and Outreach 5 Under all alternatives, the Seashore would continue to 6 7 • Post signage in the Seashore so information on beach closures and Seashore resources is readily available and presented in a clear manner to the public.
+8 9 Post signs regarding applicable ORV regulations at ORV access ramps, beach routes, and soundside areas.
+10 11 12 • Notify the public of species management closures and beach access status through weekly resource and beach access reports, press releases, email updates, and postings at the Seashore visitor centers and other NPS visitor facilities and on the Seashore website.
+13 14 15 16 17 18 • Provide education and outreach materials regarding protected species (including seabeach amaranth) and measures taken by the Seashore to protect nesting birds and sea turtles at Seashore visitor centers and other NPS visitor facilities, on ORV access ramp bulletin boards, in the Seashore newspaper, and on the Seashore website.
+These materials include regulations regarding trash disposal, wildlife feeding, fireworks, and pets, and the impacts of such activities on sensitive Seashore species.
+19 20 21 • Provide education and outreach materials regarding visitor safety at Seashore's visitor centers and other NPS visitor facilities, on ORV access ramp bulletin boards, in the Seashore newspaper, and on the Seashore website.
+22 23 24 Provide education and outreach materials regarding ORV-driving requirements at Seashore visitor centers and other NPS visitor facilities, on ORV access ramp bulletin boards, in the Seashore newspaper, and on the Seashore website.
+25 26 • Solicit input from interested parties regarding how to convey information about the species management program.
+27 28 29 • Conduct educational programs during the bird and sea turtle hatching season, such as having public school students participate in post-hatching sea turtle nest examinations in order to learn about sea turtles.
+30 31 • Publish annual protected species reports on the Seashore website regarding the previous breeding season.
+32 NO-ACTION ALTERNATIVES

-NO-ACTION ALTERNATIVES

 The no-action alternative is developed for two reasons.
 First, a no-action alternative may represent the agency's past and current actions or inaction on an issue continued into the future, which may represent a viable alternative for meeting the agency's purpose and need.
-Second, a no-action alternative may serve to set a baseline of existing impacts continued into the future against which to compare the impacts of action alternatives.
-For most agency decisions, one no-action alternative can serve both of these purposes.
-Here, however, the situation is more complex.
+Second, a no-action alternative may serve to set a baseline of avieting impacts continued into the future ageinst which to compare the impacts of